hpcn-uam/100G-fpga-network-stack-core/README.md

-# 100 GbE TCP offload Engine
+# 100 GbE UDP

-This repository implements from OSI layer 3 to above and is part of Limago.
-To generate the complete stack please refer to [Limago](https://github.com/hpcn-uam/Limago)
+This branch implements the Network layer of [VNx](https://github.com/Xilinx/xup_vitis_network_example), for the full stack (TCP) refer to the [master](https://github.com/hpcn-uam/100G-fpga-network-stack-core) branch

 ## Prerequisites

-*Make sure that Vivado-HLS is in the PATH and you are running a supported version*
+*Make sure that Vitis HLS is in the PATH and you are running a supported version*

-- Vivado-HLS 2018.2 to Vivado-HLS 2020.1
+- Vitis HLS 2021.1 or newer

 If you are not sure what version is running execute the following command:

 ```
-vivado_hls -version
+vitis_hls -version
 ```

 ## Getting Started

+The makefile process is automated to target Virtex Ultrascale+ and Virtex Ultrascale+ HBM devices.

+### Virtex Ultrascale+

-Execute `make` in the root folder, a new folder named `synthesis_results` will be created.
+Execute `make` in the root folder, a new folder named `synthesis_results_noHBM` will be created.
 After the folder creation the project will launch the Synthesis of the different IP-Cores.
 Be patient this may take around 10 minutes.

+### Virtex Ultrascale+ HBM

+Execute `make hbm` in the root folder, a new folder named `synthesis_results_HBM` will be created.
+After the folder creation the project will launch the Synthesis of the different IP-Cores.
+Be patient this may take around 10 minutes.

 ## Explore the IP-Cores

-You can check the synthetized project under `synthesis_results`.
-For instance, if you want to open the TOE
+You can check the synthetized project under the folder `synthesis_results_noHBM` or `synthesis_results_HBM`.
+For instance, if you want to open the UDP IP

 ```
-vivado_hls -p synthesis_results/TOE_hls_prj/
+vivado_hls -p synthesis_results_HMB/UDP_prj/
 ```

 ## Citation
-If you use the TCP/IP stack or the checksum computation in your project please cite one of the following papers and/or link to the github project:
+If you use this stack or the checksum computation in your project please cite one of the following papers and/or link to the github project:

 ```
 @inproceedings{sutter2018fpga,